-Uttar Pradesh: Sambhal administration restricts entry of outsiders after violent protests
+Uttar Pradesh: Sambhal administration restricts entry of outsiders after 3 die in protests

 The collection of stones, soda bottles or any flammable materials on rooftops has also been prohibited after clashes over court-ordered survey of a mosque.